 Furthermore, don’t forget to get yourself a nice folding bike helmet to fully protect yourself while out on the road.

 So, in a nutshell, try to ensure that the folding electric bike you about to buy comes close to meeting the following specs:

 Hydraulic disc brakes

 Color screen and backlit

 Lights and reflective elements

-Overall, electric folding bikes are a convenient mode of transportation that will suit urban commuters naturally.
+Overall, electric folding bikes are a convenient mode of transportation that will suit urban commuters who are pressed for storage space.
 So, if you had doubts about getting a folding e-bike that you’ve been admiring for a while, we hope the post provided you with the specs you should be looking at before buying your folding e-bike.